coolcat-310/Rocket-Insurance/README.md

 The requirement asks for only two pages, but I felt more was needed, especially if the user wanted to save their premium options.
 I decided to incorporate a server and a database as Express and Mongo respectfully.
 Like Django uses Object-relational-mapping (ORM) to interact with its database.
 I used Mongoose, which provides object mapping and query capabilities with MongoDB.
 Using Mongoose allows me to structure what a user profile entails (i.e., Address, and Quote) and execute CRUD operations.

+Furthermore, as a security measure, I incorporated a middleware to validate the authentic user in the protected routes.
+I used BcryptJS and JSON Web Tokens to both stores the user's credentials and maintained sessions in the browser.

 ### Installing

 The repository is located at https://github.com/coolcat-310/Rocket-Insurance.